RudyWeber/mardi/src/pages/index.md

     you would like to help.
 heading: MARDi
-description: MARDi is an international network of healthcare professionals, translators and support staff providing frontline front aid and emergency care for refugees and displaced people living in the Paris Refugee Camps, France.
+description: MARDi is an international network of healthcare professionals, translators and support staff providing frontline first aid and emergency care for refugees and displaced people living in the Paris Refugee Camps, France.
   We work directly in the camps and with many other services to deliver all-round support for this refugee community.
 Since 2015, the number of